Table of contents

 Firebrand Pass

 This out-and-back hike takes in the east side of the Continental Divide in the Marias Pass area in the south end of the park.
-You’ll traverse through aspen forestland as you are rewarded with views of horizon-bound prairies and endless mountain peaks.
-It takes you through wildflower meadows (Yellow Columbine, Subalpine Spiraea, and Fireweed often still blooming into late September) and aspen groves and up into a stark, rocky landscape different from what is often seen throughout the park.
+You’ll traverse through aspen forestland and be rewarded with views of horizon-bound prairies and endless mountain peaks.
+It takes you through wildflower meadows (Yellow Columbine, Subalpine Spiraea, and Fireweed, often still blooming into late September) and aspen groves and up into a stark, rocky landscape different from what is often seen throughout the park.
 But it’s the view at the pass that will blow you away.
 The trailhead is a little difficult to find: Look for mile marker Number 203 along Highway 2 on the southern border of Glacier Park.
-Park in the dirt pullout and cross the train tracks and head for the gate and trailhead sign.
+Park in the dirt pullout, cross the train tracks, and head for the gate and trailhead sign.

 Ptarmigan Tunnel